Accommodation & Welfare

-Most meals are served in the dining hall on each campus.
+Most meals are served in the dining hall on each campus and staff and students eat together.
 The quality of the food is very high and the schools are experienced in catering for different religious persuasions and lifestyle preferences.
-At breakfast we offer a choice of cooked food, cereal and fruit.
+At breakfast we offer a choice of cooked food, cereals, toast and fruit.
 At lunch and supper we offer both hot food and salad.
 Vegetarian options are available at all meals.
 Packed lunches are provided on excursions and occasionally supper will be a special barbecue outside.

 Refreshments are provided in the afternoon break.

-Please specify any special dietary requirements on the Medical Information section of the application form.
+Please specify any special dietary requirements on the Medical Information section of the application form prior to the course.